-Some of the plans in our Omaha Metro area include acupuncture, massage therapy, and traction as part of what a chiropractor may bill the Medicare plan for beneficiaries.
+Some of the plans in our Omaha, Lincoln, Council Bluffs Metro areas include acupuncture, massage therapy, and traction as part of what a chiropractor may bill the Medicare plan for beneficiaries.
 For those who regularly use chiropractic care, this is a significant savings and benefit to them.

 Will Medicare Coverage of Chiropractic Services Expand Soon?